 Combined Cycle Performance

-Our company evaluates the combined cycle efficiency of different suppliers such as GE, Siemens, Alstom, Mitsubishi, Ansaldo among others.
-The combined cycle heat rate and combined cycle efficiency are among the parameters of major interests.
-However, from a total power plant performance analysis, TGPS also analyze the individual equipment efficiency that could impact your combined cycle heat rate and power output.
+In today’s competitive generation market, being at the top of your combined cycle efficiency is crucial to make educated decisions.
+The combined cycle heat rate and combined cycle efficiency are among the parameters of major interests for power generators.
+However, from a total power plant performance analysis, TGPS also determine the individual equipment efficiency that impact your combined cycle heat rate and power output.

 Combined Cycle Heat Rate

 Probably the most important parameter in a combined cycle power plant is the combined cycle heat rate.
-This is a relationship of fuel consumption and electricity production.
-In general terms, the combined cycle heat rate is the inverse of the combined cycle efficiency.
+The ratio of heat consumption Vs electricity production.
+In general terms, the plant heat rate is the inverse of the plant efficiency.
 The most efficient gas turbines at the moment are the H-technology.
-In a combined cycle application, they can reach over 60% of plant efficiency.
+In a combined cycle application, the combined cycle efficiency can reach over 60% .
 Several factors can alter the combined cycle efficiency over time.
 Operational modes, equipment degradation, load cycling, etc.

-TGPS helps you to identify the areas of opportunity to improve you combined cycle efficiency.
+TGPS helps you to identify the areas of opportunity to improve the combined cycle efficiency.

 Click here to know more about our Recent Projects

 These are some of the main points that a combined cycle performance test procedure should include.

 - Purpose of the Performance Test

 - Combined Cycle Isolation (thermal and electrical isolation)